davidhalter/jedi/README.rst

 **beta testing**

-*If you have any comments or feature request, please tell me!
+*If you have any comments or feature requests, please tell me!
 I really want to know, what you think about Jedi.*

 Jedi is an autocompletion tool for Python.
 It works.
 With and without syntax errors.
 Sometimes it sucks, but that's normal in dynamic languages.
-But it sucks less.
-It understand basic things like decorators, generators and list comprehensions.
+But it sucks less than other tools.
+It understands almost all of the basic Python syntax elements including many builtins.

 Jedi suports two different goto functions and has support for renaming.
 Probably it will also have some support for refactoring some in the future.